demisto/content/Packs/SysAid/Integrations/SysAid/README.md

 ### sysaid-service-record-create
 ***
 Create a new service record and return the newly created service record.
 The valid statuses can be retrieved using the "sysaid-table-list" command.
+It is recommended to filter the results by the wanted fields.

 #### Base Command